quii/learn-go-with-tests/maps.md

 }
 ```

 There is no refactoring we need to do on this since it was a simple change.
-However, we now have the same issue as with `Create`.
+However, we now have the same issue as with `Add`.
 If we pass in a new word, `Update` will add it to the dictionary.

 ## Write the test first